Purchase the Day Trips Around Rochester book on Amazon

 Maplewood Park under Driving Park Bridge

-Expert guides will share the geologic and human history of the gorge.
+Expert guides will share the gorge’s geological and human history.
 You will definitely learn something new!
-The tours I’ve been on walk under Driving Park bridge to Lower Falls, then on to Middle Falls, managed by RG&E.
+The tours I’ve been on go under the Driving Park bridge to Lower Falls, and then on to Middle Falls, which is managed by RG&E.

 Maplewood Lower Falls